datkk06/OpenStack-Tutorial/Content/multiple_cinder.md

 ```
 The ``vol1`` is created on the first Storage node while the ``vol2`` is created on the second Storage node.

-###Storage backend across different nodes
-In the previous section, we defined two different storage backends with different storage type, each on a different Storage node.
-In this section we are going to assign the same backend name to two different Storage nodes.
-This option permits to migrate a volume of the same type from a Storage node to another one.
+In this section section, we defined two different storage backends with different storage type, each on a different Storage node.
+Below, we are going to assign the same backend name to two different Storage nodes.
+This option permits to migrate a volume of the same type from the first Storage node to the second one.

 On the second Storage node, edit the ``/etc/cinder/cinder.conf`` file
 ```